Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/TROUBLESHOOTING.md

 ## Finding Relevant Information in Exception Messages

-AuthenticationFailedException is thrown when unexpected errors occurred when a credential is authenticating.
+`AuthenticationFailedException` is thrown when unexpected errors occurred while a credential is authenticating.
 This can include errors received from requests to the AAD STS and often contains information helpful to diagnosis.
 Consider the following `AuthenticationFailedException` message.

 ![AuthenticationFailedException Message Example](./images/AuthFailedErrorMessageExample.png)